chenchkx/iCovDs/README.md

 Please run 'read_ETH.m' to generate Kernel Matrix Representation.
 Then run 'run_ETH.m' for image set classification.

-For classification, we employ four NN classifiers and one discriminative classifiers in this source code.
+For classification, we employ four NN classifiers and one discriminative classifier in this source code.

 Ker-SVM : Qilong Wang implemented a one-vs-all classifier by using LIBSVM package in the paper:
 Q. Wang, P. Li, W. Zuo, and L. Zhang.
 Raid-g: Robust estimation of approximate infinite dimensional gaussian with application to material recognition.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 4433-4441, 2016.